townteki/townsquare/docs/implementing-cards.md

 #### Limiting the number of uses

-!!!
-M2 there is no card implemented that would need this that is useing React!!!
+> !!!
+M2 there is no card implemented that would need this that is useing React !!!

 Some repeatable abilities have limiting number of times they may be used in a given period.
 You can pass an optional `limit` property.

 ```javascript